rubinius/rubinius/web/doc/en/how-to/write-a-ticket.markdown

         "unknown" fields in it, please elaborate on those.)

-## Additional instructions for tickets with patches
+## Additional instructions for pull requests

   *  Can be just a set of specs.
-  *  Patches must be accompanied by specs unless the specs already exist.
+  *  Pull requests must be accompanied by specs unless the specs already exist.
   *  Relevant part of spec output and the exact 'bin/mspec' invocation from the existing or added spec *before the fix*.
   *  The spec output and the exact 'bin/mspec' invocation  showing success *after* the fix.
-  *  Additional description of your patch and how it fixes the problem.
+  *  Additional description of your pull request and how it fixes the problem.
 In particular with new functionality please indicate if it was already discussed on #rubinius or ruby-dev.

-Unless for some reason impossible, please use 'git-format-patch' to create the patchset.
-It is much easier to apply and it preserves the correct attribution.
+Unless for some reason impossible, please use a pull request to create the patchset.
+It is the easiest way for us to review and apply the changes.
-Otherwise, a unified diff.
+If opening a pull request is impossible, please use git-format-patch and add a link to it using gist.github.com, pastie.org or a similar service.

-## Example of submitting a patch
+## Example of submitting a pull request

 Suppose the following spec exists and is failing: